-As a leading global resources company, we strive to work with our customers, suppliers and other value chain participants to promote sustainable practices across the full life cycle of our products.
+Our role as a supplier and a customer means it is important we have a coordinated and integrated approach to sustainability for our value chain.
+We strive to work with our customers, suppliers and other stakeholders in the value chain to create social value through sustainable practices across the full life cycle of our products.

-BHP takes a systems approach to value chain sustainability, which is designed to assess and work with others to improve the sustainability impacts of our upstream supply chains, inbound and outbound logistics, and our products as they move through the value chain from extraction, processing and use.
-We can broadly categorise value chain sustainability as follows:
+BHP takes a systems approach to value chain sustainability, designed to assess and work with others to improve the sustainability impacts of our upstream supply chains, inbound and outbound logistics, and our products as they move through extraction, processing and use.

-- Responsible sourcing – integration of sustainability considerations into procurement and logistics in our inbound and outbound supply chains (including shipping)
+- Responsible sourcing – integration of sustainability considerations into procurement and logistics in our inbound supply chain and shipping

-- Process stewardship – meeting the responsible sourcing expectations of the market across our operated assets
+- Process stewardship – meeting the responsible production and sourcing expectations of the market across our operated assets

 - Product stewardship – influencing the sustainability performance of our downstream value chain where we do not have operational control

 Our sustainability standards strategy defines our pathway for the implementation of responsible mining and sourcing standards.
 The strategy is focused on the foundations needed to enable a more efficient adoption of standards to better position BHP’s participation in the sustainability standards landscape.

 The standards that form part of our strategy are:

 - the London Metal Exchange (LME) Policy on Responsible Sourcing of LME-Listed Brands